 Marketing teams often lose search visibility because older pages quietly decay while new content gets all the attention.
-Freshness matters: search engines reward timely, relevant content, and neglecting updates lets rankings slip.
+Freshness matters.
+Search engines reward timely and relevant content.
+If updates are neglected, rankings can drop.

-Here’s the short answer: regularly refreshing content improves relevance signals and user engagement, which supports higher SEO rankings.
-Targeted `content updates` that fix accuracy, add depth, and match current intent deliver the fastest impact.
-Industry research shows search engines favor pages that reflect recent information and better match query intent.
+Regularly refreshing content boosts relevance signals and user engagement, supporting higher SEO rankings.
+Targeted content updates that fix accuracy, add depth, and match current intent deliver the fastest impact.
+Some industry research suggests that search engines may favor pages that reflect recent information and better match query intent.

 Updating content reduces bounce rates and increases dwell time, improving organic performance across priority keywords.
 Consider a SaaS blog that revised ten evergreen posts, added recent stats and internal links, and saw steady traffic growth within weeks.
 Practical changes include refreshing titles, adding new examples, and republishing with current dates.